t-cirino/SangsterLogP/README.md

-# logP Estimation and Ionisation Classification
+# Ionisation classification and logD-to-logP correction

 ## Overview
 This script estimates logP, classifies compounds by ionisation state,